ktw92/ace-diff/README.md

 - `element` (string<DOM selector> or element object, required).
 The element used for Ace-diff
 - `mode` (string, optional). this is the mode for the Ace Editor, e.g. `"ace/mode/javascript"`.
 Check out the Ace docs for that.
 This setting will be applied to both editors.
 I figured 99.999999% of the time you're going to want the same mode for both of them so you can just set it once here.
 If you're a mad genius and want to have different modes for each side, (a) *whoah man, what's your use-case?*, and (b) you can override this setting in one of the settings below.
 Read on.
 - `theme` (string, optional).
 This lets you set the theme for both editors.
 - `diffGranularity` (string, optional, default: `broad`). this has two options (`specific`, and `broad`).
-Basically this determines how aggressively AceDiff combines diffs to simplify the interface.
+Basically this determines how aggressively AceDiffy combines diffs to simplify the interface.
 I found that often it's a judgement call as to whether multiple diffs on one side should be grouped.
 This setting provides a little control over it.
 - `showDiffs` (boolean, optional, default: `true`).
 Whether or not the diffs are enabled.
 This basically turns everything off.
 - `showConnectors` (boolean, optional, default: `true`).
 Whether or not the gutter in the middle show show connectors visualizing where the left and right changes map to one another.
 - `maxDiffs` (integer, optional, default: `5000`).
 This was added a safety precaution.
-For really massive files with vast numbers of diffs, it's possible the Ace instances or AceDiff will become too laggy.
+For really massive files with vast numbers of diffs, it's possible the Ace instances or AceDiffy will become too laggy.
 This simply disables the diffing altogether once you hit a certain number of diffs.
 - `left/right`. this object contains settings specific to the leftmost editor.
 - `left.content / right.content` (string, optional, default: `null`).
-If you like, when you instantiate AceDiff you can include the content that should appear in the leftmost editor via this property.
+If you like, when you instantiate AceDiffy you can include the content that should appear in the leftmost editor via this property.
 - `left.mode / right.mode` (string, optional, defaults to whatever you entered in `mode`).
 This lets you override the default Ace Editor mode specified in `mode`.
 - `left.theme / right.theme` (string, optional, defaults to whatever you entered in `theme`).
 This lets you override the default Ace Editor theme specified in `theme`.
 - `left.editable / right.editable` (boolean, optional, default: `true`).
 Whether the left editor is editable or not.